-You can take the estate tax deduction as an itemized deduction on Schedule A (Form 1040).
+You can take the estate tax deduction as an itemized deduction on Schedule A (Form 1040 or 1040-SR).
 This deduction isn't subject to the 2%-of-adjusted-gross-income limit on miscellaneous deductions.
 See Pub.
 559, Survivors, Executors, and Administrators, for more information on the estate tax deduction.